Skip to main content

 What is Form AN?

-Form AN serves as the official application for naturalisation as a British citizen, used by those applying through UKVI.
-It is essential to consult the official instructions to ascertain its relevance to your specific circumstances.
+Form AN serves as the Application for Naturalisation as a British Citizen and is an official document from UKVI.
+Before proceeding, carefully review the official instructions to confirm its relevance to your circumstances.

 Where can I get Form AN and its instructions?